-Tony Bevan (b.
-1951) studied at the Bradford School of Art in Bradford, England (1968–1971), followed by Goldsmiths College (1971–1974) and the Slade School of Fine Art (1974–1976), both in London.
-Bevan has exhibited internationally since 1976, holding his first US solo exhibitions at Ronald Feldman Gallery in 1988 and L.A.
-Louver gallery in 1989.
-Bevan has exhibited at prominent institutions around the world, with solo exhibitions at the Institute of Contemporary Arts, London; Staatsgalerie Moderner Kunst Haus der Kunst, Munich; Whitechapel Gallery, London; and the Israel Museum, Jerusalem.
-In 2005, a major retrospective of Bevan's work was held the Institut Valencià d'Art Modern, Valencia, Spain.
-In 2007, Bevan was elected a Royal Academician at the Royal Academy of Arts, London.
-His work is included in many prominent private and public collections, such as the Metropolitan Museum of Art, New York; Museum of Contemporary Art, Los Angeles; and National Portrait Gallery and Tate, both in London.
+Tony Bevan studied at the Bradford School of Art and then in London at Goldsmiths College and the Slade School of Fine Art.
+Since 1976, Bevan has exhibited widely, holding his first solo US show at L.A.
+Louver, Los Angeles, in 1989.
+Bevan has also exhibited at the Institute of Contemporary Art (ICA), London; Whitechapel Gallery, London; and the Israel Museum, Jerusalem.
+A major retrospective was presented by the Institut Valencia d'Art Modern (IVAM), Valencia, in 2005.
+In 2007, Bevan was elected a Royal Academician of the Royal Academy of Arts in London.
+His work exists in many prominent international collections, such as the Museum of Contemporary Art (MOCA), Los Angeles; The Metropolitan Museum of Art, New York; National Portrait Gallery, London; and Tate, London.

 Seven years ago, whilst travelling through the rural areas of China's Sichuan province, artist Tony Bevan stumbled across a gathering of ancient temples.
 It was a haunting, eerie place, he recalls, but it was a cluster of gnarled and leafless trees that caught his attention.
 'The trees held these amazing forms within their crossed branches' said...